Nezo96/AuthMeReloaded-password-decryption-and-validation-in-Javascript/README.md

 You can use this password checking in your projects

 <p align="center">
-## Before you run any of these commands please change data inside every single files to your data to ensure that code will work properly
+<bold>Before you run any of these commands please change data inside every single files to your data to ensure that code will work properly</bold>
 </p>

 To install all dependencies type